allenkong221/annotorious-test/README.md

   annotations: [{name: 'box1', top: 10, left: 10, width: 10, height: 10}] // This is a stringified array of 'annotation' objects (which contain the info of each annotation)
 }
 ```

+## How to run FastAPI server

+1 - git bash in `/annotorious-test/`

+2 - run `uvicorn main:app --reload --port 5000`

+3 - Navigating to `localhost:8000` should have FastAPI set up